GillesC/abbreviations-latex/README.md

 The repo also contains an action where the `abbr.tex` file is read and sorted whenever a commit is pushed.
 The old abbr file is stored in the `arxiv` folder.

-Put your files you wanna merge with the base abbr file in a folder "to-be-merged" in the root directory.
+Put your acronym in the `abbr.tex` file.
+DO NOT DELETE ONE.
-This action will automatically include the newly defined keys in the abbr file and clear the `to-be-merged` folder, i.e., all files are moved to the `arxiv` folder.
+Follow the procedure described below to auto sort them.

 To use it in Overleaf:
 - Github pull